mwaugh0328/welfare_migration/revision2_code/ge_taxation/README.md

 This is where it gets interesting.
 Urban guys are hurt by this, again by the same amount as the tax.
 But here, **social welfare is larger when people can change their actions (0.63 vs 0.52).**

 What is going on here?
 I think the issue that much of the rural population substitutes into migration in several ways (1) migration rates go up a bunch (2) experience goes up a bunch too (from about 0.23 to 0.41) so a migrant now receives higher utility from the migration experience than before and (3) notice how the fraction of rural with access to the subsidy increased (50 percent in baseline to 72 percent in GE).
 So guys are **decumulating** assets to get under the asset threshold and take advantage of the subsidy.
 This is exactly the issue that a policy maker would be worried about (think means tested welfare state) as it increases the fiscal burden.
-But I think it's ok, because now those guys are gaining even more (in utils) from migration.
+But from a social perspective it's ok, because now those guys are gaining even more (in utils) from migration.

 What is hard to figure out is the role of better insurance (the free migration option) or that the migration experience improved.
 In a sense, these are fundamentally linked...the more you do it, the better of an option that it becomes.

 One interesting point here too is the political economy of this.
 The urban guys would be against this.
 Not because of congestion externalities, but that the fiscal burden (while modest) hit them directly.
 They get no benefit from this policy, just higher taxes.
 But from a social welfare perspective it's welfare enhancing.